focus-editor/focus/LOG.md

     - Linux support
     - Watch single open files (not in project folders) - but don't watch the containing folders because we don't want that
     - Have a user error log - with an icon in the title bar to toggle it

+- Add logging calls to buffer backup code
+- Make sure the logger writes to logs in the session folder (buffered)

 - Projects
-    + Assuming the dir containing the focus executable is writable, create a projects folder in it
-    + If the folder is not writable, let the user know
-    + Create a simple config format
-    + Load and parse the default config at the start
-    + Create a temporary folder alongside the exe
-    + Then think about loading the user config and merging it with the default one
-    + If no global config exists, attempt to create it on start
-    + Load project dirs from the global config
-    + Load last opened project
-    + Investigate why a new session is not created when opening a file by double click
-    + When a new instance is started, start a new session:
-        + Create a folder in the temp folder `session_{timestamp}`
-        + Save project name
-        + When an old session is present, copy over stuff from there (gracefully fail if can't reopen stuff)
-        + Save up to 10 sessions (delete the rest when starting)
-    + Save session state somehow:
-        + Have a file per buffer, with 2 editor slots, one optional (for the second editor)
-        + Do it every quick frame
-        + Measure how long it takes
-        + Implement buffer saves using async file io
-        + Measure how long it takes to save buffer
-        + Save after saving the buffer (should be quick)
     - Save layout state alongside project (change the project file to "state") - have a version at the top
+    - Add a checksum to verify the integrity of a file
     - Load previously opened editors from the last session:
         - If they are not modified and last modtime matches, load as is, together with the undo history
         - If a buffer was modified: